Last Updated on July 2, 2023 by Ellen Christian

 So, if your elbows, knees, and feet need a little bit of exfoliation, you have got to check out this lemon poppy seed soap recipe!
-I love working in the garden but that can leave my hands and knees rough and dry.
-Finally, one of the best ways to smooth away dry, rough skin is by exfoliating the dead skin away.
+Try it today.

 Lemon Poppy Seed Soap Recipe